 As part of its commitment to operating with the highest standards of conduct and ethics, the City of Wetaskiwin has launched a whistleblower program.
 The City understands that — like in any other workplace in the world — wrongdoings can and do happen.
 While rare, these wrongdoings are breaches of public trust which erode the confidence of the public in the government’s practices.

-The whistle-blower program provides a confidential process for both community members and City employees to report suspected acts of waste and/or wrongdoing involving members of City Council, the City Manager, City employees, and City of Wetaskiwin contractors, suppliers, and agencies.
-Any person who submits a concern through the whistle-blower program is protected from reprisal and provided procedural fairness for anyone accused of wrongdoing.
+The whistleblower program provides a confidential process for both community members and City employees to report suspected acts of waste and/or wrongdoing involving members of city council, the city manager, City of Wetaskiwin employees, and City of Wetaskiwin contractors, suppliers, and agencies.
+Any person who submits a concern through the whistleblower program is protected from reprisal and provided procedural fairness for anyone accused of wrongdoing.

 What can be reported?

 The whistleblower program is meant for reporting serious concerns, such as mismanagement of public funds, negligence, or unethical conduct.
 Regular customer service concerns can be handled by contacting reception at 780.361.4400 or emailing email@example.com.

 Whistleblower reports can be made about: